GabrielPilichev/ErasmusProject/README.md

 ### Contributing
 Contributions are welcome!
 Please follow these steps:

-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch for your feature: git checkout -b feature-name
+- Create a new branch for your feature: git checkout -b feature-name

-3.Commit your changes:
+- Commit your changes:
 git commit -m "Description of your feature"
-4.Push to your fork and submit a pull request.
+- Push to your fork and submit a pull request.